 Should Your Startup Have a Podcast?

-In the past decade podcasts have become a goldmine of value-added content and ideas, and have offered no shortage of inspiration and new perspectives.
-And while they’ve helped many a startup kick things up a level and offered that unique brainstorm that truly defined your USP, do you ever wonder if you should give back?
+In the past decade, podcasts have become a goldmine of value-added content and ideas, offering no shortage of inspiration and new perspectives.
+While they can boost your startup marketing and provide that unique brainstorm that genuinely defines your USP, do you ever wonder if you should give back?

 Why You Should Have a Podcast